 Many Christians feel that the true essence of Christmas has been lost, and I respect that opinion.
 It must be difficult to see religious tradition eroded in the name of commerce and further dissipated by others’ embrace of a holiday without a sense of what it truly means to the faithful.This may come as a surprise, but I can respect this particular Christian opinion too.
 Even though I personally welcome the continued erosion of religious tradition, I recognize that this must be both disappointing and frustrating for those who see Christmas primarily as a religious holiday.

-Of course, I also recognize that many Christians - probably the overwhelming majority - are complicit in the commercialization of Christmas.
+Of course, I also recognize that many Christians - probably the overwhelming majority in the U.S. - are complicit in the commercialization of Christmas.
 Contrary to the whining that one often hears this time of year, Christmas is the way it is largely become Christians have wholeheartedly embraced the materialism which pervades our culture of consumerism.

 Subscribe to Atheist Revolution